If you have any questions or queries not answered here, please contact the School Office.

 What do II do if I have a concern about provision at Manor Green?

 In the first instance contact your child’s class teacher.
 If you still have a concern then please contact the headteacher.
-Click here to read the Complaints Policy 2016.
+Please refer to the Complaints Policy for further information.

 What specialist services can be accessed at Manor green?